Andre-Arante/AP_CSA/AP_CSA/Semester 2/Arrays/PixLab.md

 ### 3. Purple? <br />
   by clicking on the purple square or by setting RGB values to: 102, 0, 102
 ### 4. White? <br />
-  by clicking on the white square or by setting RGB values to: 0, 0, 0
+  by clicking on the white square or by setting RGB values to: 255, 255, 255
 ### 5. Dark gray? <br />
   by clicking on the dark gray square or by setting RGB values to: 102, 102, 102

+# Act 3

+### 1. What is the row index for the top left corner of the picture?
+  0
+### 2. What is the column index for the top left corner of the picture?
+  0
+### 3. Width = 640 px.
+What is right most column idx?
+  639
+### 4. Height = 480.
+What is bottom most row idx?
+  479
+### 5. Does row increase left to right or top to bottom?
+  top to bottom
+### 6. Does column idx increase left to right or top to bottom?
+  left to right